xi/apca-introduction/analysis.md

 There is one caveat though: The spatial frequency only defines the contrast threshold under which a pattern is not perceivable at all.
 Above that it has barely any effect.
-So we the best way to use it is to define a minimum required color contrast based on spatial frequency.[^3]
+So the best way to use it is to define a minimum required color contrast based on spatial frequency.[^3]

 Interestingly, a lower spatial frequency is not always easier to read though.